<< More Wyoming and Livingston County waterfalls

 Camping: Letchworth is one of the best camping parks in the northeast.
 The park features 270 campsites and 82 cabins located in various communities in the park.
 Make a camping reservation here.

 Swimming: Swimming is available in the Olympic pool at the Highbanks recreation area.
 There is a $2 fee for swimming.
 In recent years the Lower Falls area pool has been closed.
 Do not swim in the Genesee River.
+The currents are strong and you could die.

-Accommodations: Restrooms; bed and breakfast at the historic Glen Iris Inn; 2 pools; benches; picnic facilities; trails; museum; conference center; snack bars; gift shops; playgrounds; nature and history tours; lectures; river rafting; hot air ballooning; horseback riding; fishing; hunting; x-country skiing; snowshoeing.
+Accommodations: Restrooms; bed and breakfast at the historic Glen Iris Inn; 2 pools; benches; picnic facilities; trails; museum; nature center; conference center; snack bars; gift shops; playgrounds; nature and history tours; lectures; river rafting; hot air ballooning; horseback riding; fishing; hunting; x-country skiing; snowshoeing.

 This park is a Carry-in Carry-out park; be sure to bring trash bags for your refuse.